skchronicles/skchronicles.github.io/README.md

 to populate.

 ## Adding HTTPS Support for Custom Domain Names
 [CloudFlare](https://www.jonathan-petitcolas.com/2017/01/13/using-https-with-custom-domain-name-on-github-pages.html) is used to enforce HTTPS and a few other page rules.
 Once a custom domain is added to a github page, encryption is removed.
 To add HTTPS support back to the website, a CDN like CloudFlare can be used.
-The last step is to change your DNS nameserver information to match CloudFlare's nameserver aliases.
+To do so, change your DNS nameserver information to match CloudFlare's nameserver aliases.
 Once updated CloudFlare will act to enforce HTTPS protcol.

 ### Support or Contact